SheepTester/longer-tweets/_posts/2026-06-01-recruiters.md

 three people in a trenchcoat promise to automate ambulence insurance charges. only now are they trying to find an engineer.

 they cannot be contacted because the sender address is not real.

+## Zeki Talent Market

+thinks that job applicants want a project template for slop coding interviews. they have an exclusive in-group (the exclusivity makes it "private") for collecting your data.